Tharuniiii/image-analysis-with-url/README.md

 # image-analysis-with-url
-this was a project on image analysis with url from google and from own path.done under the guidance of @kodidigitaccount.
+this was a project on image analysis with url from google and from own path.